databricks/spark-training/strata_2013/index.md

 ---
 layout: global
-title: Strata 2013 Exercises
+title: Strata 2013 Big Data Crashcourse
 ---
-# Introduction to Strata 2013 Exercises
+# Introduction to Strata 2013 Big Data Crashcourse

-The following series of exercises will walk you through the process of setting up a 4-machine cluster on EC2 running [Spark](http://spark-project.org), [Shark](http://shark.cs.berkeley.edu) and [Mesos](http://mesos-project.org), then loading and analyzing a real wikipedia dataset using your cluster.
+Welcome to the hands-on tutorial in our Strata 2013 one-day Crashcourse on Big Data.
+In addition to the amazing O'Reilly Strata folks, this event has been organized by Professors and PhD students in the UC Berkeley AMPLab.

+This tutorial consists of a series of exercises that will have you working directly with components of our open-source software stack, called the Berkeley Data Analytics Stack (BDAS), that have been released and are ready to use.
+These components include [Spark](http://spark-project.org), Spark Streaming, and [Shark](http://shark.cs.berkeley.edu).
+We have already spun up a 4-node EC2 Cluster for you with the software preinstalled, which you will be using to load and analyze a real Wikipedia dataset.
-We will begin with simple interactive analysis techniques at the command-line using Spark and Shark, and progress to writing standalone programs using Spark and Spark Streaming, and then onto more advanced machine learning algorithms.
+We will begin with simple interactive analysis techniques at the Spark and Shark shells, then progress to writing standalone programs with Spark Streaming, and finish by imlementing some more advanced machine learning algorithms to incorporate into your analysis.

 # Launching a Spark/Shark Cluster on EC2